unfor19/kubernetes-localdev/README.md

 ### Build The Application (CI)

 Initially, I've tried using a private local Docker repository, which was a nightmare (see my [StackOverflow question](https://stackoverflow.com/questions/67020152/docker-local-private-registry-in-minikube-using-the-docker-driver)).
-I ended up with the simpler solution - using minikube's Docker daemon, instead of Windows/WSL2 Docker daemon for building Docker images.
+I ended up with the more straightforward solution - using minikube's Docker daemon, instead of Windows/WSL2 Docker daemon for building Docker images.

 1. **WSL2**: Set `docker` command to use minikube's Docker daemon
     ```bash
-    eval `minikube docker-env` # from now on the `docker` command refers to minikube's Docker daemon
+    eval `minikube docker-env` # from now on, the `docker` command refers to minikube's Docker daemon

     # To undo the above command and use Windows/WSL2's Docker daemon
     eval `minikube docker-env --unset`